-Whitestone REIT’s trifecta of favorable tax status as a REIT, a high yield, and a monthly dividend make it appealing for individual investors.
+Whitestone REIT’s trifecta of favorable tax status as a REIT, a high yield, and a monthly dividend make it appealing to individual investors.

 But there’s more to the company than just these factors.
 Keep reading this article to learn more about Whitestone REIT.

 Whitestone is a commercial REIT that acquires, owns, manages, develops, and redevelops properties it believes to be e-commerce resistant in metropolitan areas with high rates of population growth.
 The REIT currently owns 57 properties with about 5.1 million square feet of gross leasable area.

 Its properties are located primarily in the southern United States, in areas with favorable demographics, such as income and economic growth.
 The trust’s properties are mostly in Phoenix and Houston, with smaller allocations to other major cities in Texas.

 Source: Investor Presentation